 Candles have always been symbolically used in the Church as a meditation on light and the sacrifices of the early Christians.
 They also served a more utilitarian purpose: providing light in a dark space.
 Even though we don’t needs candles to light a room any longer, they still play a symbolic role in many worship services, as well as other special occasions in the Church.
 In the Catholic church, lighting a candle signifies the fulfillment of a vow or promise, or to give honor and devotion to the saint in front of whom the candle is placed.
 This is not in honor of the statue itself, but rather of what the statue represents.
 The candles used in churches are typically made of beeswax, in keeping with tradition.

 Why light a prayer candle?

 Beyond the use of candles during Mass and the Easter Vigil, there are a lot of reasons why people choose to light a candle in church.
 The tradition of lighting individual prayer candles is a longstanding one.
-In the Catholic faith, candles are usually place in front of a statue or image of a saint.
+In the Catholic faith, candles are usually placed in front of a statue or image of a saint.
 This likely comes from the custom of burning candles in front of the tombs of the martyrs, when the candles burned as a sign of solidarity with Christians still on earth.

-– As our prayer candles burn, our prayers rise up to Heaven as small symbols of the One Light of Christ and the faith that burns continuously in our hearts, even as we depart the church and go about our daily business.
+As our prayer candles burn, our prayers rise to Heaven as small symbols of the One Light of Christ and the faith that burns continuously in our hearts, even as we depart the church and go about our daily business.

 Lighting candles for peace:

-When you light a candle for peace in church, consider also saying a prayer for the following people or situations:
+When you light a candle for peace in the church, consider also saying a prayer for the following people or situations:

 When we light a prayer candle, we serve the good that is in all of us.
 Lighting a candle in church cauterizes all that is evil in us and acts as a universal gesture of goodwill that is immune to politics, philosophy, or dogma.
 It is an act that unites, not divides.